Eiji Sawamura: Early life

 On November 20, 1934, the 17-year-old Sawamura faced a team of visiting all-star players from Major League Baseball, including Babe Ruth, Jimmie Foxx, Lou Gehrig, and Charlie Gehringer.
 Entering the game in the fourth inning, the high school pitcher struck out nine batters and held the Americans to a single run over five innings pitched; a home run by Gehrig in the seventh saddled Sawamura with the loss.
 However, he did manage to strike out Gehringer, Ruth, Gehrig, and Foxx in succession.
-Connie Mack, who was managing the American team, was so impressed by Sawamura's performance that he tried to sign him to a Major League contract; Sawamura refused to go, citing a reluctance to leave home.

 Professional career

-With the formation of the Japanese Baseball League, Sawamura joined the Yomiuri Giants in 1936 and became one of their aces.
-He pitched the first no-hitter in Japanese pro baseball, on September 25, 1936, as well as two others (May 1, 1937 and July 6, 1940).
-In 1937, he went 33-10 with a 1.38 earned run average.
+The national attention of the 1934 exhibition game led to the formation of the Japanese Baseball League in 1936.
+Sawamura joined the Yomiuri Giants, which played in Tokyo and was owned by the Yomiuri Shimbun newspaper.
+He became one of their aces.
+He pitched the first no-hitter in Japanese pro baseball, on September 25, 1936, and added two others (May 1, 1937 and July 6, 1940).
+In 1937, he went 33–10 with a 1.38 earned run average and was the named the league's Most Valuable Player.
 From 1937 to 1943, Sawamura accumulated 105 games pitched, a career record of 63-22, 554 strikeouts and a 1.74 ERA.